 To ditch the carbs for good, you need to understand the advantages of a low-carb diet, how to start, what to eat and how to avoid the common mistakes.

 The advantages of a low-carb diet: Why you need to Ditch The Carbs

-This article will also explain the how to start a low-carb diet, what to eat and there is a sample meal plan at the end.
-But let's begin by taking a look at a few of the main advantages of a low carb diet.
+In truth, fat is essential for your health, carbohydrates are not.
+This article will explain how to start a low-carb diet, and what to eat and there is a sample meal plan at the end.
+But let's begin by taking a look at a few of the main advantages of a low-carb diet.

 1. Advantages of a low-carb diet on blood sugar and insulin levels

-Eating carbohydrates has the biggest impact on our blood sugar and insulin levels.
+Eating carbohydrates have the biggest impact on our blood sugar and insulin levels.
 Restricting carbohydrates in our diet has a direct result in lowering our sugar levels and insulin needs.
 High sugar levels play a part in almost all chronic diseases such as type 2 diabetes, dementia, cancer and cardiovascular disease.

 By lowering carbohydrate intake, blood sugars are controlled and insulin levels are minimised.
 This is incredibly beneficial for those with diabetes (type one or two) and those with insulin resistance.